Stellaria media, Stellaria pubera

-I willed this fabulous plant into my garden, now it comes up with my winter cover crops without fail, and flourishes under my row cover with my kale and in my paths, which are protected by raised beds to their sides.
+Natalie willed this wonderful weed into the Wild Abundance garden, now it comes up without fail in early spring and with her winter cover crops .
+Chickweed flourishes under row cover with the kale and in the paths, which are protected by raised beds to their sides.

-It is possible to transplant this wonderful weed from one garden to another.
-It is a funny thing to desire a weed in a garden so very much, but chickweed is a very well-behaved and generous weed.
-It doesn’t seem to compete with my cultivated plants, and it yields a tremendous amount of healthy food.
+You can transplant chickweed into your garden; just dig up a clump and nestle it in a corner, or wherever you want it.
+It’s a funny thing to desire a weed in a garden so very much, but chickweed is a very well-behaved and generous one.
+In fact, it doesn’t seem to compete with cultivated plants, and it yields a tremendous amount of healthy food.

-6 c leafy (as opposed to stemmy) herb, rinsed, and chopped very finely (¼ inch lengths) across the stem
+6 c leafy (as opposed to stemmy) chickweed, rinsed, and chopped very finely (¼ inch lengths) across the stem

 1-2 c sweetly ripe autumn olives, redbud flowers, locust flowers, or dried cranberries